 5. Restaurant Guy Savoy

 Restaurant Guy Savoy at Caesar’s Palace is French dining at its finest.
-Featuring the Chef’s best signature dishes, the menu includes classics such as the decadent Fondant au Chocolat.
+The chef’s best signature dishes feature the menu includes classics such as the decadent Fondant au Chocolat.

-Mizumi is a restaurant at the Wynn that specializes in Japanes cuisine.
-Not only does its food speak of Japan; its interiors speak of bold Japanese inspirations, complete with a Japanese garden, a koi pond, and a 90-foot waterfall outside.
+Mizumi is a restaurant at the Wynn that specializes in Japanese cuisine.
+Not only does its food speak of Japan, but its interiors also speak of bold Japanese inspirations, complete with a Japanese garden, a koi pond, and a 90-foot waterfall outside.

 7. Blossom at Aria Resort & Casino

-Definitely, one of the highlights of Blossom’s Chinese menu is the peking duck.
-Served with either steamed buns or thin pancakes, scallion, cucumber and hoisin sauce, this classic feast is hard to resist.
+Definitely, one of the highlights of Blossom’s Chinese menu is the Peking duck.
+Served with either steamed buns or thin pancakes, scallion, cucumber, and hoisin sauce.

 Try their signature tasting menu and savor a serving of every best thing Blossom has to offer.
-A sample tasting menu includes crisp-fried eggplant for appetizer, beef tenderloin for main course and mochi ice cream for dessert.
+A sample tasting menu includes crisp-fried eggplant for the appetizer, beef tenderloin for the main course, and mochi ice cream for dessert.

 8. Jean-Georges Steakhouse

-Jean-Georges Steakhouse is another exceptional restaurant located at Aria Resorts right in the Las Vegas Boulevard.
-It has a 266-seating capacity which includes private areas, boardrooms and chef’s tables.
+Jean-Georges Steakhouse is another exceptional restaurant located at Aria Resorts right on Las Vegas Boulevard.
+It has a 266-seating capacity which includes private areas, boardrooms, and chef’s tables.

-Chef Jean-Georges Vongerichten’s vision for this lounge and restaurant is for it to bring a modern and world-class elegance to the traditional steakhouse scene.
+Chef Jean-Georges Vongerichten’s vision for this lounge and restaurant is to bring a modern and world-class elegance to the traditional steakhouse scene.

 Perfect accompaniments to these are the indulgent bone marrow and the half-pound king crab legs.